 The bond premium, or cost, generally runs 1-3% of the bond amount, but can go higher with challenged credit.
 Premiums are the only cost throughout the bonding process that the surety company charges.
 The surety bond company charges this premium; all DMV costs are separate.

-The California Commercial Information Requester Bond remains in effect if the principle pays the annual premium and remains authorized with the DMV.
+This Bond remains in effect if the principle pays the annual premium and remains authorized with the DMV.
 If the principle or surety company cancels the bond, the DMV must be notified at least 30 days before the cancellation date.